 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required at least every two years, via a faciliator.
-Separate training is provided to all new staff on appointment by the DSL.
+Training is provided as required, this takes place in the form of INSET session, in person briefings and discussion scenarios and use of resources from 'The Key Safeguarding hub'.
+Separate training is provided to all new staff on appointment.
+This includes a combination of online eLearning and also in person discussion of processes provided by either the DSL or DDSL.
 The DSL will attend training at least every other year to enable them to fulfil their role.